Andreas001/Cypto-Currency-Prediction-Using-Linear-Regression-and-Time-Series/README.md

 Dont forget to put the csv files in the same place as your code

-Note: all code shown in this readme isn't the final code or the exact code in app.py but rather to show you how it works or if the actual code for method is all you needed.
+Note: all code shown in this readme might not be the final code or the exact code in app.py but rather to show you how it works or if the actual code for method is all you needed.

 ## How to use